AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

 All Adobe Stock API applications must be registered by creating an integration using the [Adobe Developer Console](https://developer.adobe.com/console/).
 You will need to choose one of these integration types.
 After reading the descriptions, see below for a table of which business use case matches up to its respective integration.

+Please be aware that if you are an Adobe Enterprise customer, to create an integration on behalf of your organization in the Adobe Developer Console, you must either be a System Administrator or in the Developers role in the Admin Console. **If you expect to see a Service Account integration and the option is not available, it is likely that you do not have the proper access for your organization.** In that case, you will need to seek out your System Administrator.

+For information on administering the Enterprise organization using the Admin Console, see [Administratoive roles](https://helpx.adobe.com/enterprise/using/admin-roles.html).
+For information on managing Developers in your organization, see [Manage API developers on the Admin Console](https://helpx.adobe.com/enterprise/using/manage-developers.html).

 *   **Service account.** This is the most secure authentication method, because it occurs on the backend, server-to-server, and because it requires the integrator to store a public key certificate on Adobe, and use a private key to sign requests.
 Adobe exchanges tokens with the application using the JSON Web Token (JWT) scheme.
 As a result, the application can authenticate itself without any user involvement or login.
     *   **Note:** For Enterprise customers *only*.
 You will need to sign into Adobe I/O using your system admin credentials.
 See [Q&A](02-register-app.md#qa) below if you are unsure whether your company has Adobe Stock for Enterprise.
     *   For a guided walkthrough, see the [Adobe Stock Service Account workflow](07-workflow-guides.md).
-    *   Learn more about [Service Accounts](https://www.adobe.io/authentication/auth-methods.html#!adobeio/adobeio-documentation/master/auth/JWTAuthenticationQuickStart.md) in the Adobe Cloud Platform documentation.
 *   **OAuth.** Also called [OAuth 2.0](https://oauth.net/2/), this is a web standard for allowing users to sign in directly to Adobe without sharing any credentials with the 3rd party application, and requires the user to give explicit permission to the application to access their data.
 Once login is complete, the application will receive an access token which can be used to make authenticated requests on behalf of the user.
 If you are not an Adobe Enterprise customer, then this is the only method you may use to access the Licensing API.
-    *   **Special note:** In addition to creating an Adobe Stock OAuth integration, you will also need to add **Creative SDK** integration to enable the Adobe login.
-Because this method is more complex, refer to the [Authorization Code Workflow Guide](07-workflow-guides.md) for a complete guide.
+    *   Refer to the [Authorization Code Workflow Guide](07-workflow-guides.md) for a complete guide.
     *   Checkout [OAuth 2.0 Playground](https://adobeioruntime.net/api/v1/web/io-solutions/adobe-oauth-playground/oauth.html) tool to genenrate an access token
-    *   Find more details on [OAuth integrations](https://www.adobe.io/apis/cloudplatform/console/authentication/oauth_workflow.html) (Adobe Cloud Platform).
 *   **API Key.** This is the simplest method, as all it requires is that you register your application on the Adobe Developer Console.
 The I/O Console will generate a Stock API key, which you will use for all subsequent requests.
 Note that an API key is required for *all* authentication methods, however some APIs only require the key, such as the Search API.
     *   **Note:** There is no "API Key" integration choice for Adobe Stock.
-Instead, choose "OAuth," and put whatever URL you want for the *Redirect URI*, because it will not be used. (*Yes*, we know this is confusing!)
+Instead, choose "OAuth," and put whatever URL you want for the *Redirect URI*, because it will not be used.
     *   For a guided walkthrough, see the [Affiliate API Workflow guide](07-workflow-guides.md).
-    *   More details on [API Key integrations](https://www.adobe.io/apis/cloudplatform/console/authentication/api_key_workflow.html) (Adobe Cloud Platform).

 ### Use case matrix